Local government in Canada

 Local government in Canada can be defined as all elected local authorities which are legally empowered to make decisions on behalf of its electors, excluding the federal government, provincial and territorial governments, and First Nations, Métis and Inuit governments.
 This can include municipalities, school boards, health authorities, and so on.

 The most prominent form of local government in Canada is municipal government, which is a local council authority which provides local services, facilities, safety and infrastructure for communities.
 Municipal governments are local general-purpose authorities which provide services to all residents within a defined geographic area called a municipality.

-Canada has three orders of government, federal, provincial/territorial and local/municipal.
-According to Section 92(8) of the Constitution Act, 1867, "In each Province the Legislature may exclusively make Laws in relation to...
-Municipal Institutions in the Province."
-Local governments are therefore frequently referred to as "creatures of the provinces".
-There were about 3,700 municipal governments in Canada c.
-2002.

-Municipal government

-In Canada, municipal government is a type of local council authority that provides local services, facilities, safety and infrastructure for communities.
-Canada has three orders of government: federal, provincial and municipal.
 According to Section 92(8) of the Constitution Act, 1867, "In each Province the Legislature may exclusively make Laws in relation to … Municipal Institutions in the Province."
 There are about 3,700 municipal governments in Canada.
 Municipal governments are established under provincial/territorial authority.

+The powers granted to municipal governments are delegated by each of the provinces and territories of Canada according to governing legislation.
+Therefore, the legislation passed by municipalities has the status of subordinate legislation under provincial and territorial jurisdiction.
+However, rather than being "mere 'creatures of the provinces,'" municipal governments are "democratically elected by members of the general public and are accountable to their constituents in a manner analogous to that in which Parliament and the provincial legislatures are accountable to the electorates."
+Therefore, while municipalities do not have independent constitutional status, they are considered a separate level of government.

-Types of municipal government
+Municipal government

-Municipal governments are subdivisions of their province.
-While the municipality has autonomy on most decisions, all by-laws passed by that municipal government are subject to change by the provincial government at any time.

-An example of a typical municipal government structure can be found in New Brunswick, which played host to the first municipal government in Canada in 1785 at Saint John.
+The organisation of local government is complex.
+For instance, in some provinces there are several tiers of local government: regional governments, county governments and municipal governments.
+There are also special service districts in some unincorporated areas.
+Municipal local governments take various forms including cities, towns and villages.
+There are also innumerable specific purpose authorities.

+In Ontario alone there are at least 2000 of these bodies, including 'police commissions, health units, conservation authorities, public utilities commissions, parks boards and school boards.’
+Schools are usually provided locally by school boards, with the 'school trustees' being elected.